Liberation Day (Syria): Historical background

 The Ba'athist regime emerged in 1963 following a coup d'état led by Alawite Ba'athist military officers.
 Another coup in 1966 brought Salah Jadid to de facto power, while Nureddin al-Atassi assumed the presidency.
 In 1970, Jadid and al-Atassi were overthrown by Hafez al-Assad during the Corrective Movement.

 The Assad family had ruled Syria since 1971, when Hafez al-Assad seized power and became the president of Syria under the Syrian Ba'ath Party.
+Under Hafez, Ba’athist Syria became a police state that suppressed any dissent.
 After his death in June 2000, he was succeeded by his son Bashar al-Assad.